SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 8. The project is generated and a small notification window appears in the lower right corner.
 Click on *Open in New Workspace*.
 <br>![](images/01_00_0080.png)

-9. Now, the project should be visible in the File Explorer.
+9. Now, the newly created UI5 application is displayed in the File Explorer.
 <br>![](images/01_00_0090.png)

 ## Summary